13 Before-and-After Vanity Makeovers You Need to See

-An oak vanity with a simple honed-marble top was in perfect condition but did not fit the homeowner's playful and creative personality.
+This oak vanity with a simple honed-marble top was in great condition, but the look was too neutral.
+The plain wood finish and basic hardware didn't fit the homeowner's playful and creative personality.
+A few cosmetic tweaks added bold new style to the old unit.

 Before: Nothing but Neutral

-A coat of rich navy paint gives the vanity a much-appreciated pop of color.
-A new granite countertop incorporates the room's neutrals without receding to the background.
+A coat of rich navy paint gives the vanity an eye-catching pop of color.
+A new granite countertop incorporates the bathroom's neutral tones without receding into the background.
 Black knobs and pulls tailor the vanity with a modern dark-on-dark twist.

-This builder-grade hall bath vanity had the basics, but they were more boring than beautiful.
+This builder-grade hall bathroom had the basics of a functional space.
+However, its features, including the plain white vanity, were more boring than beautiful.
 The laminate vanity was in good shape, but a stylish splurge put it over the top.

 After: Sophisticated Accents